 Miniature Highland Cattle

-Pictures by permission from Happy Hens and Highlands.
+Photos by permission of Emily Hopson at Happy Hens and Highlands.

 We announce calves for sale through our newsletter email list.
 I don’t share that list with anyone, so you won’t get a ton of junk mail from it.